Interference dynamics of matter-waves of SU($N$) fermions: Momentum distribution of SU( N ) fermions

 \subsubsection{Repulsive interactions}

 In the case of fermionic systems with repulsive interactions, the persistent current displays fractionalization with a reduced period dependent on the number of particles $N_{p}$ irrespective of the number of components $N$~\cite{yu1992persistent,chetcuti2021persistent}.
 The fractionalization originates from energy level crossings between the ground and excited states that create spin excitations to counterbalance the increase in the effective magnetic flux.
-In other words, we go from the initial parabola observed at $U=0$ with a period $\phi_{0}$, to $N_{p}$ piece-wise parabolas/peaks with a reduced period of $\phi_{0}/N_{p}$ (see Sec.~\ref{sec:holey} Appendix).
+In other words, we go from the initial parabola observed at $U=0$ with a period $\phi_{0}$, to $N_{p}$ piece-wise parabolas/peaks with a reduced period of $\phi_{0}/N_{p}$ (see Sec.~\ref{sec:holey}).
 This effect results in a momentum distribution depression at infinite repulsion.
-In contrast with the characteristic hole, the depression is not zero-valued at the origin but is a local minimum, i.e. a dip in the momentum distribution --Fig.~\ref{fig:TOFrp}.
-Apart from cases like the one depicted in Fig.~\ref{fig:TOFrp}, we generally find a non-monotonous behaviour in the peak of the momentum distribution (see Sec.~\ref{sec:holey} in Appendix).
+In contrast with the characteristic hole, the depression is not zero-valued at the origin but is a local minimum, i.e. a dip in the momentum distribution --Fig.~\ref{fig:TOFrp} (\textbf{a}).
+Apart from cases like the one depicted in Fig.~\ref{fig:TOFrp} (\textbf{a}), we generally find a non-monotonous behaviour in the peak of the momentum distribution (see Sec.~\ref{sec:holey}).

 Interestingly enough, when the persistent current is fractionalized, the depression appears at fluxes $\phi_{D}$ that are found to be significantly larger than the flux values corresponding to the cases in which the angular momentum is quantized to integer values.
 In other words, the fractionalization in the system causes a specific {`delay'} in observing the momentum distribution depression --see Fig.~\ref{fig:TOFrp}.
 We remark that this `delay' is an add-on to the one observed at zero interactions.
 It is solely dependent on $N_{p}$ and independent of $N$ due to the nature of the fractionalization.
-The depression in the momentum distribution occurs at $\phi_{D} = \phi_{H}+\frac{N_{p}-1}{2N_{p}}$ where $\phi_{H}$ is the flux at which a hole appears at zero interaction (see Sec.~\ref{sec:holey} Appendix).

-For intermediate interactions, where the persistent current is partially fractionalized, we track the depression by calculating the second derivative of the momentum distribution as a function of $\phi$ and $U$ --Fig.~\ref{fig:pf}.
+The depression in the momentum distribution occurs at $\phi_{D} = \phi_{H}+\frac{N_{p}-1}{2N_{p}}$ where $\phi_{H}$ is the flux at which a hole appears at zero interaction (see Sec.~\ref{sec:holey}).
+For intermediate interactions, where the persistent current is partially fractionalized, we track the depression by calculating the second derivative of the momentum distribution as a function of $\phi$ and $U$ --Fig.~\ref{fig:TOFrp} (\textbf{b}).